2023 Program | July 21-28, 2023

 The greatest impacts in an executive coaching setting revolve around attitude.
 Through a series of conversations, inquiries, and exercises, the coach assists the client in their self-discovery process as it pertains to their professional development.

 From our experiences in legislative environments, goals can include relationship building, conflict management, influence/negotiation, organizational culture, career/personal changes, strategy, and team dynamics.
-The goals can also be value-based, particularly in hierarchical settings where an elected member's request goes against the participant's values, such as drafting legislation that compromises a protected class.
+The goals can also be value-based, particularly in hierarchical settings where an elected member's request goes against the participant's values.

 The management process pieces are presented each day.
 The faculty draws on public and private sector experience to promote best practices and identify research findings.
 The emphasis is on the discussion, practice and application of skills important to effective management and leadership.
 The sessions are highly interactive and include the following: